Chief minister of France: History

-Like the title of Chief Minister was unofficial, the monarch maintained all his powers, giving to the Chief Minister the task to make effective his orders.
-However, during moments were the king was absent from the country, highly sick, indifferent or unfit to govern, the Chief Minister had a strong role, becoming the real mind behind the state's operating.
+Like the title of chief minister was unofficial, the monarch maintained all his powers, giving to the chief minister the task to make effective his orders.
+However, during moments where the king was absent from the country, highly sick, indifferent or unfit to govern, the chief minister had a strong role, becoming the real mind behind the state's operating.

-Usually, the Chief Ministers were members of the King's Council (the archaic form of cabinet) or high members of the French nobility or the Catholic clergy.
+Usually, the chief ministers were members of the King's Council (the archaic form of cabinet) or high members of the French nobility or the Catholic clergy.

-From 1661, Louis XIV and his successors refused to allow any one of their ministers to be deemed more important than others, so the term was not in use.
+From 1661, Louis XIV and his successors, with varying degrees of success, sought to prevent any of their ministers from achieving supremacy over the others.
 The title of 'First Minister of State' was used, however the old title was not brought back after Louis XIV.

-With the eruption of the French Revolution in 1789, the First Minister of State progressively lost importance and influence inside national politics.
-Finally, with the coming of the constitutional monarchy in 1791, the title of First Minister ceased to exist.
+With the eruption of the French Revolution in 1789, the first minister of state progressively lost importance and influence inside national politics.
+Finally, with the coming of the constitutional monarchy in 1791, the title of first minister ceased to exist; executive power was vested elsewhere.